- Kingdom: Animalia

 Characteristics:

-It is not seen too often by divers, perhaps due to its modest size.
+This tiny nudibranch is hard to spot, due to its modest size.
 It rarely exceeds a body length of 15 mm.
 The white tipped cerata are usually filled with an orange or red digestive gland.
+Other color variations, including shades of green or brown, exist as well.
 The body has a white, translucent color.
 It may be confused with small individuals of other Flabellina species, but the cerata are perhaps more distinctly arranged in two rows than most other species.
-The head tentacles, the tips of the cerata and tail are covered by white pigmentation spots.
+The head tentacles and the tips of the cerata have white pigmentation spots.
+On the tail similar pigmentation tends to form a fine line.
+The rhinophores are smooth.
+This species may be confused with small individuals of some of the other Flabellinoidea species:

 Habitat:

-It thrives on sheltered, but current exposed locations, from the tidal zone and down to 120 metres.
+It thrives on sheltered, but current exposed locations, from the tidal zone and down to 120 meters.
 It is reported to feed on Eudendrium spp.

 Distribution: